 Conclusion

-In a further demonstration of how critical risk assessment is, the Department explicitly reiterated that compliance with various provisions will be dependent on Section 500.9 Risk Assessment.
-The affected requirements include the Cybersecurity Program, Cybersecurity Policy, (annual) Penetration Testing and (biannual) Vulnerability Assessments, Access Privileges, Third Party Service Provider Security Policy, Multi-Factor Authentication, Encryption of Nonpublic Information and Training and Monitoring.
 In evaluating Covered Entities, DFS is unequivocal that "Risk Assessment is not intended to permit a cost-benefit analysis of acceptable losses where an institution is faced with cybersecurity risks.”
 Therefore, the integrity of an organization’s risk assessment is the central tenet for compliance with 23 NYCRR 500.
 As pointed out in our first webinar, internal and external assessments are essential for effective compliance.

-In spite of concerns that certain definitions were too broad and could be overly burdensome to comply with, DFS chose to retain some in their present form - Cybersecurity Event, Information System, Publicly Available Information - while Nonpublic Information and Risk Assessment were altered and added.
-It is especially noteworthy that the definition of "Cybersecurity Event" is unchanged, as any act or attempt, successful or unsuccessful, to gain unauthorized access to, disrupt or misuse an Information System or information stored on such Information System.
-Companies are required to not only be able to detect, evaluate, document, respond and recover from such events but also have to notify New York’s Superintendent of Financial Services within 72 hours after determination.
+In spite of concerns that certain definitions were too broad and could be overly burdensome to comply with, DFS chose to retain some in their present form - Cybersecurity Event, Information System, Publicly Available Information–while Nonpublic Information and Risk Assessment were altered and added.
+It is especially noteworthy that the definition of "Cybersecurity Event" is unchanged, as any act or attempt, successful or unsuccessful, to gain unauthorized access to, disrupt, or misuse an Information System or information stored on such Information System.
+Companies are required to not only be able to detect, evaluate, document, respond, and recover from such events but also have to notify New York’s Superintendent of Financial Services within 72 hours after determination.

 Like GDPR, 23 NYCRR 500 is a welcome regulation for those who are concerned with protecting sensitive data and improving global cyber resilience.